 The theory test is made up of two main parts, the multiple choice test and the hazard perception test.
 Both, which are sat at the same time, must be passed before a theory test certificate will be issued.

-The tests, which are computer based, test your knowledge and understanding of a number of topic areas including; driving theory, the Highway Code, best driving practice and issues relating to the taxi industry.
+The tests, which are computer based, test your knowledge and understanding of a number of topic areas including; driving theory, the Highway Code, best driving practice and issues about the taxi industry.

 The second part of the theory test is the hazard perception part which tests your ability to identify hazards and take the necessary action.

-The practice papers concentrate solely on the multiple choice part of the test.
+The practice papers concentrate only on the multiple choice part of the test.
 There are 60 multiple choice questions, 20 of which are based around four separate case studies.

 The theory test is divided up into four bands:

-- Band 1 - Road Procedure and Responsibilities, Ecosafe Driving and The Environment
+- band one - Road Procedure and Responsibilities, Ecosafe Driving and The Environment

-- Band 2 - Traffic Signs and Signal, Vulnerable Road Users and Mechanical Knowledge
+- band two- Traffic Signs and Signal, Vulnerable Road Users and Mechanical Knowledge

-- Band 3 - Health and Safety, Legal Responsibilities and Safe Loading of the Vehicle
+- band three - Health and Safety, Legal Responsibilities and Safe Loading of the Vehicle

-- Band 4 - Customer Care, Carriage of Vulnerable Passengers and Passenger Comfort and Safety
+- band four - Customer Care, Carriage of Vulnerable Passengers and Passenger Comfort and Safety

 In this practice you can finish one band at a time and then check the answers and score.

-You will be asked to select one correct answer from the four possible answers given.
+You will be asked to choose one right answer from the four possible answers given.